 As a result, our client was charged with the offence of Fail to Comply With Reporting Conditions (Sex Offender Register).

 Our expert criminal lawyers provided criminal defence in behalf of the client at the Heidelberg Magistrates’ Court for the charge of Faily to Comply With Reporting Conditions (Sex Offender Register).

-The Court, in imposing a sentence for this case, took into account several mitigatory factors including an early plea of guilty, limited criminal history, the nature of the breach (failure to provide a previous work email address was through inadvertence as opposed to a surreptitious purpose) and that our client had been otherwise co-operative with the Police and had a good history of compliance.
+In imposing a sentence for this case, the court took into account several mitigatory factors including an early plea of guilty, limited criminal history, the nature of the breach (failure to provide a previous work email address was through inadvertence as opposed to a surreptitious purpose) and that our client had been otherwise co-operative with the Police and had a good history of compliance.